Dry Skin During Pregnancy – Causes, Complications, and Treatment

 Tips to Deal With Dry Skin During Pregnancy

 The following tips can be used while dealing with dry skin:

-- Use mild cleansers to clean your skin rather than harsh soaps which can raid the skin of the essential oils.
+- Use mild cleansers to clean your skin rather than harsh soaps which can rob the skin of essential oils.
 Always remember to pat dry your skin after washing instead of rubbing it.